Gigaspaces/xap-docs/site/content/xap110adm/moving-into-production-checklist.markdown

 2. [Using Multiple Zones](#running-multiple-zones):  A single XAP runtime environment spans all servers, where each group of XAP containers (across several machines) are labeled with a specific Zone.
 You may have multiple Zones used by different containers on the same server.
 For example, have on server A two containers labeled with zoneX and four containers labeled with zoneY and on server B two containers labeled with zoneX and four containers labeled with zoneY.
 At deployment time, application services (aka processing Unit) are deployed using a specific Zone.
 This instructs the system to provision the services into the corresponding containers.
 Use of multiple Zones breaks logically the runtime environment into different segments.

 3. [Using Multiple Lookup Groups (multicast lookup discovery)](#running-multiple-groups):  All servers running multiple XAP runtime environments, where each XAP container using a specific Lookup Group when registering with the Lookup Service.
 At deployment time, application services (aka processing Unit) are deployed using a specific lookup group.
 Use of multiple lookup group breaks logically the Infrastructure into different segments.
-The Lookup Group value controlled via the `LOOKUPGROUPS` environment variable.
+The Lookup Group value controlled via the `XAP_LOOKUP_GROUPS` environment variable.
 When using this option you should make sure multicast is enabled on all machines.

 4. [Using Multiple Lookup Locators (unicast lookup discovery)](#running-multiple-locators): All servers running multiple XAP runtime environments, where each XAP container using a specific Lookup locator when registering with the Lookup Service.
 At deployment time, application services (aka processing Unit) are deployed using a specific lookup locator.
 Use of multiple lookup locators breaks logically the Infrastructure into different segments.
 If you have multiple lookup services running on the same server, each will use a different listening port.
 You may control this port using the `com.sun.jini.reggie.initialUnicastDiscoveryPort` system property.
-The Lookup Locators value controlled via the `LOOKUPLOCATORS` environment variable.
+The Lookup Locators value controlled via the `XAP_LOOKUP_LOCATORS` environment variable.

 5. Using a shared XAP runtime environment: A single XAP runtime environment spans all servers, with no use of Zones or Lookup Groups/Locators.
 Application services share the servers and allocation done in a random manner without using any pre-defined segmentation.